maar101/awesome-threat-hunting/README.md

 Tools
 -----

-1. [Sqrrl](https://sqrrl.com/) - Advanced threat hunting platform that offers an easy-to-use interface for hunting, investigating, and taking action against advanced threats.

-2. [Elastic Stack](https://www.elastic.co/) - A collection of open-source tools for data management and analysis, including Elasticsearch, Logstash, and Kibana, which are commonly used for threat hunting.
+1. [Elastic Stack](https://www.elastic.co/) - A collection of open-source tools for data management and analysis, including Elasticsearch, Logstash, and Kibana, which are commonly used for threat hunting.

-3. [ThreatConnect](https://www.threatconnect.com/) - A threat intelligence platform that offers a variety of features for threat hunting, including automated threat intelligence, analytics, and collaboration tools.
+2. [ThreatConnect](https://www.threatconnect.com/) - A threat intelligence platform that offers a variety of features for threat hunting, including automated threat intelligence, analytics, and collaboration tools.

-4. [Splunk](https://www.splunk.com/) - A platform for collecting, analyzing, and visualizing machine data, which can be used for threat hunting and incident response.
+3. [Splunk](https://www.splunk.com/) - A platform for collecting, analyzing, and visualizing machine data, which can be used for threat hunting and incident response.

-5. [Cortex XSOAR](https://www.paloaltonetworks.com/cortex/xsoar) - An incident response and automation platform that includes built-in threat hunting capabilities.
+4. [Cortex XSOAR](https://www.paloaltonetworks.com/cortex/xsoar) - An incident response and automation platform that includes built-in threat hunting capabilities.

-6. [Hatch](https://hatch.sh/) - An open-source platform for automating threat hunting and incident response tasks.
+5. [Hatch](https://hatch.sh/) - An open-source platform for automating threat hunting and incident response tasks.

-7. [Moloch](https://molo.ch/) - An open-source platform for full packet capture indexing, storage, and searching, which can be used for network threat hunting.
+6. [Moloch](https://molo.ch/) - An open-source platform for full packet capture indexing, storage, and searching, which can be used for network threat hunting.

-8. [Zeek](https://www.zeek.org/) - An open-source platform for network security monitoring, which can be used for threat hunting and incident response.
+7. [Zeek](https://www.zeek.org/) - An open-source platform for network security monitoring, which can be used for threat hunting and incident response.

-9. [Wireshark](https://www.wireshark.org/) - A popular open-source network protocol analyzer that can be used for threat hunting and incident response.
+8. [Wireshark](https://www.wireshark.org/) - A popular open-source network protocol analyzer that can be used for threat hunting and incident response.

-10. [Tenable.io](https://www.tenable.com/products/tenable-io) - A vulnerability management platform that also includes features for threat hunting and incident response.
+9. [Tenable.io](https://www.tenable.com/products/tenable-io) - A vulnerability management platform that also includes features for threat hunting and incident response.

 Techniques
 ----------